Compact Hermitian Young Projection Operators: Hermitian Young projection operators

-holds for Young projection operators $Y_i$, it is possible to show that \emph{all} Young projection operators are Hermitian.
-In the argument for an arbitrary $n$, an additional step which was not present in the example for $n=3$ is required.
-This step however is present in the proof for $n=4$; we therefore go through this case explicitly.
-Let us assume that equation~\eqref{eq:NonHermitian3} holds for $n=3$,
+Let us now illustrate a slightly more advanced example involving an additional step which was not present in the example for $n=3$.
+We will explicitly discuss the case $n=4$.
+Let us assume that equation~\eqref{eq:summation-ancestor-notYoung} holds for $n=3$,

 and also for $n=4$,